Patient Rights and Responsibilities

 - To recognize the effect your lifestyle may have on your personal health.

 - To be aware of what your health care insurance does and does not cover; services not covered may be provided at your expense.

 - To keep scheduled outpatient appointments, or to call as soon as possible to cancel.

 - To ensure that the financial obligations of your health care are fulfilled as promptly as possible.

 - To be considerate of other patients by respecting their privacy and property, and by limiting visitors.

 - To observe safety regulations – including compliance with the no-smoking policy.

 If during your stay at Porter, you have a question, suggestion, or concern of any kind, please feel free to discuss it with your attending Physician, Nurse, or other hospital staff involved with your care.
 The hospital staff welcomes your thoughts, suggestions, or concerns regarding your care, the services, and accommodations.

-Your Care Providers will work diligently to resolve any concerns that may arise during the course of your care.
-In the event that you wish to speak with someone other than your Direct Care Providers, you may also contact Customer Service directly:
+Your care Providers will work diligently to resolve any concerns that may arise during the course of your care.
+In the event that you wish to speak with someone other than your care Providers, you may also contact Customer Service directly:

 115 Porter Drive